wyhycu/print_r/README.md

-# print_r - PHP's print_r() for python.
+## print_r - PHP's print_r() for python.
 Or pretty close.

 ---
-This module does exactly as the title suggests, it dumps python data structures and presents them in ways that emulate PHP's print_r() function.
+This module does exactly as the title suggests, it dumps Python data structures and presents them in ways that emulate PHP's print_r() function.

 This module was the result of serendipity.
 I cannot take credit as it is a ChaptGPT 4o hallucination.
 I am choosing to call it a hallucination as I did not prompt explicitly as it to write this module.
 I was simply asking it questions, but when I began k-shot prompting what I was looking for it pooped out a prototype.
-I fine-tuned its protype into a few more example, and chose my 3 favorite.
+I fine-tuned its prototype into a few more examples and chose my 3 favorites.

-I am now sharing it with the world in case anyone else hates pprint and similar modules as my as myself and needs something for pattern/shape oriented brains.
+I am now sharing it with the world in case anyone else hates pprint and similar modules as much as myself and needs something for pattern/shape-oriented brains.

-I chose an MIT license in honor of the Ruby gem awesome_print, since that example was what help ChatGPT to understand my wishes.
+I chose an MIT license in honor of the Ruby gem awesome_print, since that example was what helped ChatGPT to understand my wishes.

 ___
 ### Example usage: